 This is where your personal taste comes into play.
 Do you gravitate toward bold and spicy flavors, or do you prefer something a little sweeter and more subtle?
 High-rye bourbons are known for being bold, spicy, and complex.
 They beautifully mix the rich sweetness of corn with the distinct spice of rye.
 When you add the tequila-barrel finish, you get an extra layer of bright, earthy agave notes.
 If you love the peppery kick of rye and the vibrant character of a good tequila, you’re in the right place.
 Think about the flavors you enjoy in other drinks or food to guide your choice.

-Perfect for Sipping or Mixing?
+Is It Better for Sipping or Mixing?

 How you plan to drink your bourbon can also help you decide.
 Do you envision yourself sipping it neat by the fire, or are you looking for a unique base for your next cocktail creation?
 Many of these special bourbons are versatile enough to be sipped on their own or used in cocktails.
 A bottle with a particularly complex flavor profile and higher proof might be best enjoyed on its own or with a large ice cube to let its character shine.
 A slightly lower-proof, well-balanced option could be the perfect foundation for creative cocktails that call for a whiskey with a little extra personality.
 There’s no wrong answer—it’s all about how you want to enjoy it.